Emergency Dentistry – Frisco, TX

 Other Options for Making Dental Emergencies Affordable

 Patients who do not have dental insurance may want to consider using third-party financing to break up the cost of their care.
-That way they can pay for their treatment in smaller installments instead in one bank-breaking sum.
+That way they can pay for their treatment in smaller installments instead of one bank-breaking sum.
 Our practice offers financing through CareCredit, a well-known financing company that offers a number of low-to-no interest payment plans.
 You’ll be able to pick a plan that fits your current budget so that you can pay at a rate that’s comfortable for you.

 Taking Care of Your Smile Can Save You Money